-The thing about cloth diapers is that you aren’t just tossing them in the landfill, you’re washing them.
+The obvious advantage when comparing cloth diapers versus disposable diapers is that you aren’t just tossing cloth diapers in the landfill, you’re washing them.
 And cloth diapers are not clothes.
 Clothes are thin and lightly soiled, cloth diapers are thick, multi-layered, and soaked in human waste every day — so you’re going to have to learn a bit more about laundry to keep them clean and stink-free.

 Is it Safe to Wash Cloth Diapers in the Washing Machine?